Group Life Insurance: Enough Coverage On Its Own?

 Tally up your current financial obligations (things like mortgage balance, debts, childcare costs, tuition, etc.).
 Then you’d subtract your liquid assets, which include things like savings and investments.

 Life adds up quickly, so it’s easy to see how a group policy alone isn’t enough to support a family post-loss.
-Life insurance advisor, Erik Heidebrecht elaborates on the role that group plays as a part of your financial toolkit:
+Life life insurance advisor, Erik Heidebrecht elaborates on the role that group plays as a part of your financial toolkit:

 “Group life insurance is a nice perk, but it’s something to build on.
 It’s a good starting point but usually not enough for most families.”